kolonatalie/frontend-practice-projects/README.md

 Each project in this repo focuses on building a small, functional feature using **HTML**, **CSS**, and **JavaScript** — everything from simple games to interactive web components.

-## ✨ Why this repo exists

--  This repository serves as a practical record of my journey into web development.
-It showcases the concepts and skills I’m currently learning and acts as a living portfolio of my early projects.
--  It’s also a way for me to reflect on my growth as a developer and the challenges I've worked through along the way.
--  If you're a fellow beginner, I hope these projects offer useful insights.
-Feel free to explore, adapt, and learn from the code.

 ## 📁 What you'll find here

 -  [Rock Paper Scissors (+ secret lava mode!)](https://github.com/kolonatalie/frontend-practice-projects/tree/main/Rock-Paper-or-Scissors-JS) - JavaScript